 If NLRED’s existing facilities are not adequate for interconnection, the Interconnecting Customer shall pay the cost of additional or reconfigured facilities prior to the installation or reconfiguration of the facilities.

-The Interconnecting Customer shall execute a Standard Interconnection Agreement () and pay the designated interconnection fee prior to connecting to the NLRED Distribution System.
+The Interconnecting Customer shall execute a Standard Interconnection Agreement (Appendix B) and pay the designated interconnection fee prior to connecting to the NLRED Distribution System.

 Rule 4.03 Requirements for Commissioning Test and Reports